Falling for him wasn't in the plan. Losing him isn't an option.

 Best of the best?
 Ha.
 Lana Fischer’s demon hunting team holds that title, and double the secrecy.
 She’s more than happy to take on whatever’s haunting that canyon.

 Sounds like a couple of alphas, right?
 Nope, not these two.
 Lana is carefree, accepting, and won’t quit until the job’s done.
-Archer’s not gifted at any one thing, but he will fight to the bitter end with every last breath… And it might just take his last breath.
+Archer’s got the nice guy meets badass special forces thing going, and he will fight to the bitter end with every last breath, every time… And this time, it might just take his last breath.

 Lana leaned back and propped her feet on the coffee table, a wicked grin spreading across her cheeks.
 “I haven’t made a new friend in ages.
 I’ll go, play along, and most importantly, I’ll find a way in.
 You guys figure out what this is and how we can crush it.
 I’ll play diplomat.”